ajinkyakhilari/virAssem_2/README.md

 Contributions to improve the script or documentation are welcome.
 Please follow the standard GitHub pull request process to submit your changes.

 # License
-The Script is released under GPU
+The Script is released under GPL-3.0